 You will also have the option to choose the level of text contrast.
 The higher the percentage you select for text contrast, the darker the image will appear and the more the white text will stand out against it.
 You can see a preview of the text contrast at the bottom of the settings page.

+Every company has a look and feel that works best for their industry and their products or services.
 When you’re choosing a cover photo for your course, be sure to consider what might work best for your course content, but also your brand and any branding guidelines you might have.
-Every company has a look and feel that works best for their industry and their products or services.
-A legal company might use black-and-white imagery of books and offices, whereas an outdoor equipment company would probably use richly colored imagery of beautiful nature scenes.
+For instance, a legal company might use black-and-white imagery of books and offices, whereas an outdoor equipment company would probably lean toward richly colored imagery of beautiful nature scenes.

 Change Font and Color